PaulKinlan/paul.kinlan.me/content/en/2010-11-30-chrome-extension-post-to-buzz-the-basics.markdown

 </div>

 <p>Thats it.
 Honest.
-If you visit chrome://extensions, click &ldquo;Developer Mode&rdquo;
+If you visit chrome://extensions, click 'Developer Mode'
-and click &ldquo;Load unpacked extension&hellip;&rdquo; and select the folder with your manifest in, you will see that it loads&hellip;..
+and click 'Load unpacked extension&hellip;' and select the folder with your manifest in, you will see that it loads&hellip;..
 Although it doesn't do anything.</p>